principlebrothers/Hide-and-Seek/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Project Name: Hide and Seek;

-> Description the project.
+> Description the project: You are to find the bugs in findBugs.js file and write and issue to it.

 ## Built With